megacamelus/camel-upstream-info/camel-documentation/camel-mybatis-bean.md

     </dependency>

 This component will by default load the MyBatis SqlMapConfig file from the root of the classpath with the expected name of `SqlMapConfig.xml`.
 If the file is located in another location, you will need to configure the `configurationUri` option on the `MyBatisComponent` component.

+# Usage

-# Message Body
+## Message Body

 The response from MyBatis will only be set as the body if it’s a `SELECT` statement.
 That means, for example, for `INSERT` statements